gabemansur/vuca-nators/README.md

 We conducted a sprint review on Nov.
 28th at 7pm.

 Evidence of our sprint review with our stakeholder present:
-(I, James lost the screenshot captured during the meeting.
+(I, James did not save the screenshot with our stakeholder.
 Here is textual evidence.)
 Slack:
 ![image](https://user-images.githubusercontent.com/65990764/143920685-47df35b4-28b4-47bd-b40a-0afbf99b596d.png)
 Our Stakeholder, Jack, confirming attendance: